-Diabetes mellitus is a chronic metabolic disorder that affects approximately 1 in 300 dogs.
+Unlike diabetes insidious in dogs, which is very uncommon, diabetes mellitus is a chronic metabolic disorder that affects approximately 1 in 300 dogs (opens in new tab).
 In this condition, hyperglycemia (increased blood glucose) occurs due to insulin deficiency or resistance.

 The most common type of diabetes mellitus in dogs is insulin deficiency diabetes (“type I”), where the beta cells of the pancreas are absent or dysfunctional, usually due to immune-mediated destruction or pancreatitis.

 Beta cells produce insulin, which is required for glucose transportation into the tissues, so this type of diabetes results in low insulin levels, leading to hyperglycemia and “starved” tissues.
 The body subsequently breaks down muscle and adipose tissues into proteins and fats, respectively, to convert into energy sources in a process called gluconeogenesis.

 In rare cases, obese dogs can develop insulin resistance diabetes (“type II”), where insulin receptors on the cells are less responsive to insulin.
 Dogs can also develop a third type of diabetes in which insulin resistance occurs due to increases in other hormones during pregnancy or from certain tumors.

 What causes diabetes mellitus in dogs?